 This beloved language is known as a Northwest Semitic language.
 There were multiple dialects of Hebrew over time but the most modern was so popular that more than 9 million people used the language at one time.

-Using a Hebrew dog name doesn’t have to match with any breed or color of the dog.
+Using a Hebrew dog name doesn’t have to match with the breed or color of your dog.
 You can use a Hebrew dog name on any size, shape, or sex of dog and find a great fit.

 You will also like: